jairomelo/GeoResolver/README.md

 # Georesolver

-GeoResolver is a lightweight Python library for resolving place names into geographic coordinates using multiple gazetteer services, including [GeoNames](https://www.geonames.org/), [WHG](https://whgazetteer.org/), [Wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page), and [TGN](https://www.getty.edu/research/tools/vocabularies/tgn/).
+GeoResolver is a lightweight Python library for resolving place names into geographic coordinates and related metadata using multiple gazetteer services, including [GeoNames](https://www.geonames.org/), [WHG](https://whgazetteer.org/), [Wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page), and [TGN](https://www.getty.edu/research/tools/vocabularies/tgn/).

-The goal is to provide a simple interface for converting place names into latitude and longitude coordinates.
-The library was created to address the common need in datasets, archival collections, and manually curated records to disambiguate or complete place names, and to efficiently resolve them into coordinates.
+The library provides a unified interface and standardized response format across sources, making it easier to disambiguate, enrich, or geocode place names—especially in datasets, archival collections, and manually curated records.

-> GeoResolver is particularly useful for geocoding historical or legacy datasets, where place names are often inconsistent, ambiguous, or obsolete.
+> GeoResolver is particularly useful for historical or legacy datasets, where place names may be inconsistent, ambiguous, or obsolete.
 It is not intended to replace tools like Geopy for general-purpose geocoding.
-Instead, GeoResolver complements them by offering a focused solution based on authoritative gazetteers tailored for academic and archival contexts.
+Instead, GeoResolver complements them by offering a targeted approach based on authoritative gazetteers, tailored for academic, historical, and archival contexts.

 ## How it works